Pariatorn/dotfiles/README.md

 ## Credits

 This configuration was originally forked from [benbrastmckie's config](https://github.com/benbrastmckie/.config).
 Later, I diverged more and more from the original config and added my own features tailored to my needs.
-Please see his original repository for the comprehensive version and additional features.
+Please see his original repository for the comprehensive version and different features.

 Thanks a lot to the other contributors of the different projects that I used in this configuration.
 I know, there is a lot of work put into them.